Elizabeth (Liz) Miller, MFA

 En la casa, la cama y la calle, (At home, in bed and in the streets) 2014

-This 35-minute documentary follows an inspiring Nicaraguan women’s rightsgroup, Puntos de Encuentro, as it works to end sexual violence at home, in bedand in the streets through a powerful blend of mainstream media and grassrootsorganizing.
-The film has won awards and screened in over thirty venues and festivals. and has a companion website.
+This 35-minute documentary follows an inspiring Nicaraguan women’s rights group, Puntos de Encuentro, as it works to end sexual violence at home, in bed and in the streets through a powerful blend of mainstream media and grassroots organizing.
+The film has won awards and screened in over fifty venues and festivals.
 To learn more about Puntos visit: www.puntos.org.ni

 Hands-on: women, climate, change 2014

 The film profiles five women from four continents tacking climate change through policy, protest, education and innovation.
-I developed the film in collaboration with directors from Kenya, India, Norway and Canada, all IAWRT (International Association of Women in Radio and Film) members.
+Project developed with directors from Kenya, India, Norway and Canada, all IAWRT (International Association of Women in Radio and Film) members.

 All I Remember, 2013

 This documentary follows Leontine, a young survivor of the Rwandan genocide, as she takes her story public for the first time.

 Mapping Memories is a participatory media project involving DIY cartography and refugee youth in coordination with the various partners including the Canadian Council for Refugees, the Cote de Neige Youth Center, the YWCA which uses personal stories and a range of media tools (DIY cartography, video, sound walks, mapping, photography) to better understand the experiences of youth with refugee experience in Montreal.
 Our objective has been to produce creative work that will have an impact on policy, education, art and on the lives of the youth involved.
 We have produced a book in English and French, both of which are available for download as well as over twenty films and documentaries.

 To launch the book, we organized a tour of 30 participating schools and universities.